astropy/astropy-APEs/README.rst

 and thought beyond a single Pull Request.
 This is intended to mirror the long-standing Python Enhancement  Proposal process, but generally not quite as formally.
 Normally a proposal goes through various phases of consideration.
-Discussion is expected to take place using existing mechanisms (astropy-dev, github, hangouts, etc), and eventually a decision is made regarding whether the proposal should be accepted, rejected, or modified.
+Discussion is expected to take place using existing mechanisms (primarily on astropy-dev, if possible), and eventually a decision is made regarding whether the proposal status should change, as laid out in APE 1.

 APEs
 ^^^^

 === ================================================================ =========== ============ ============
-#     Title                                                          Date           Status        DOI
+#   Title                                                            Date (last  Status       DOI
+                                                                     revised)
 === ================================================================ =========== ============ ============
 0   `The Astropy Project Governance Charter`_                        2021-Feb-19   Accepted   |APE 0 DOI|
 1   `APE Purpose and Process`_                                       2024-Feb-05   Accepted   |APE 1 DOI|